sattyaaa/FaceAttendance/README.md

    ```bash
    pip install opencv-python face_recognition
    ```
-   if installation not working try manually isntalling dlib from [https://github.com/z-mahmud22/Dlib_Windows_Python3.x](https://github.com/z-mahmud22/Dlib_Windows_Python3.x)
+   -If installation not working try manually isntalling dlib from [https://github.com/z-mahmud22/Dlib_Windows_Python3.x](https://github.com/z-mahmud22/Dlib_Windows_Python3.x)

-   You might also need to downgrade your numpy to numpy==1.26.4
+   -You might also need to downgrade your numpy to numpy==1.26.4

 3. Ensure your system has a working camera for photo capture.